 The Internal Revenue Services has a dedicated webpage on common tax scams that we encourage you to read.
 Among their recommendations include the following:

-- Do not make any payments without consulting a tax specialist first, especially if the payment methods are unusual, such as purchasing debit or gift cards.
+- Do not make any payments without consulting a tax specialist first, especially if the requested payment methods are unusual, such as purchasing debit or gift cards.

-- Do not provide credit or debit card information over the phone
+- Do not provide credit or debit card information over the phone to anyone claiming to be a tax officer.

 - Be cautious of text messages from unknown numbers, as these may involving phishing.